soundwaverohit/amazon-braket-qc-hack-2022/README.md

 Based on this we see a percente difference of about 1% in the calculations and this calculation was done with 1000 epochs.

+The result history can be seen in the QRBM_run_history.txt and the final values can be seen in QRBM_info.txt